---

 packageName2,

-suppress dependency discover and to enable “explicit” mode: https://rstudio.github.io/renv/reference/dependencies.html#explicit-dependencies
+1. Run `renv::settings$snapshot.type("explicit")` to suppress dependency discover and to enable "explicit" mode: <https://rstudio.github.io/renv/reference/dependencies.html#explicit-dependencies>

 [cd /Users/itpetersen/Documents/Projects/Test/Analyses]